madper/passenger/src/agent/Core/SpawningKit/README.md

 |                    | without modifications  |                       |
 ~~~

-## The spawning journey
+## Overview of the spawning journey

 Spawning a process can take one of three routes:

  * If we are spawning a worker process, then it is either (1) spawned through a preloader, or (2) it isn't.
  * We may also (3) spawn the application as a preloader instead of as a worker.

 We refer to the walking of this route (performing all the steps involved in a route) a "journey".
-Below follows a high-level description of the routes.
-The individual steps can contain additional substeps and complexity, which are described in the source code.
+Below follows an overview of the routes.

-In the following describes, "(In SpawningKit)" refers to the process that runs SpawningKit, which is typically the Passenger Core.
+In the following descriptions, "(In SpawningKit)" refers to the process that runs SpawningKit, which is typically the Passenger Core.

 ### When spawning a process without a preloader

 The journey looks like this when no preloader is used:

        (In SpawningKit)                  (In subprocess)

         Preparation